Coderushnepal/SagunKaranjit/README.md

 The function needs to take a number as a parameter which represents how many asterisks are rendered on the first row.

+## Question 2

-2. Censor Words Longer Than Four Characters
+Censor Words Longer Than Four Characters
 Create a function that takes a string and censors words over four characters with `*`.
 <br/>
 <br/>